The Stanley Hotel: Gallery

+Statue of F.O.
+Stanley in front of the Stanley Hotel.

 Architecture

 The Stanley Hotel National Register Historic District contains 11 contributing structures including the main hotel, the concert hall, a carriage house, manager's cottage, gate house and The Lodge – a smaller bed-and-breakfast originally called The Manor House.
 The buildings were designed by F.O.
 Stanley with the professional assistance of Denver architect T. Robert Wieger, Henry "Lord Cornwallis" Rogers, and contractor Frank Kirchoff.
 The site was chosen for its vantage overlooking the Estes valley and Long's Peak within the National Park.
 The main building, concert hall and Manor House are steel-frame structures on foundations of random rubble granite with clapboard siding and asphalt shingle roof.
 Originally, Stanley chose a yellow ocher color for the buildings' exteriors with white accents and trim.
 Lumber used in the structures was harvested from the areas of Bierstadt Lake and Hidden Valley in the future national park, and purchased from Kirchoff's Lumberyard in Denver and Bluff City Lumber Company of Pine Bluff, Arkansas.
 The granite was quarried from the Baldwin property near the confluence of Beaver Brook and the Big Thompson River.
 Non-local materials were brought to Lyons, Colorado by rail and thence to Estes Park by mule-drawn wagon.

 Upon opening in 1909, the hotel was alleged to be one of the first in the country to be fully electrified from the lighting to the kitchens (although some fixtures could be operated with either electricity or gas).
 To supply his hotel with power, Stanley led the construction of the Fall River Hydroplant which also brought electricity to the town of Estes Park for the first time.
 Every guest room had a telephone and each pair of rooms shared an en suite bathroom with running water supplied by Black Canyon Creek, which had been dammed in 1906.
 Circa 1935, during Roe Emery's tenure as owner the ochre-colored siding was painted white and most of the original electro-gas fixtures were replaced.